veracity-lang/veracity/README.md

 # Usage

-Build with `make` in `veracity/src/`
+Build with `make` in `src/`

-Clean with `make clean` in `veracity/src/`
+Clean with `make clean` in `src/`

-Execute Veracity with `veracity/src/vcy.exe`.
+Execute Veracity with `src/vcy.exe`.
 This will display the available commands.

 Example of execution:

-    veracity/src/vcy.exe interp bench/manuals/dihedral.vcy 10 5 0 2 1
+    src/vcy.exe interp benchmarks/manual/dihedral.vcy 10 5 0 2 1

-# Notes

-The `libcuckoo` hashtable has been omitted from this codebase.
-Veracity programs which use the `libcuckoo` hashtable variant will default to the naïvely concurrent OCaml variant.